seanwentzel/srs-explorer/README.md

 Hosted [here](https://seanwentzel.github.io/srs-explorer/).

-This is a lightweight in-browser site to explore one rule String Rewriting Systems.
+This is a lightweight in-browser tool to explore one rule String Rewriting Systems.

 ## Prioritized improvements